 I didn't know whether to roll my eyes or chuckle at the charming status on my Facebook page.
-I had given him my Facebook password, not my best decision, but I felt like I could trust him enough to not do stupid shit since he was my best friend and all.
-Of course his name was Colton Mathews and doing stupid shit was in his nature.
-Rolling my eyes, I glanced at the comments that were continuously flooding in.
-The sad part about the whole ordeal was that the status was posted five hours ago and I nearly had one hundred notifications.
+Like a true idiot, I had given my best friend my Facebook password.
+It was not the best decision I had ever made, but I felt like I could trust him enough to not do stupid shit.
+However in the moment, I forgot his name was Colton Mathews and doing stupid shit was in his nature.
+Rolling my eyes, I glanced at the comments that kept flooding in.
+He had posted the status nearly five hours ago and already had 100 notifications.
 I groaned as I glared daggers at the increasing comments on the post.
 Why could he never for once post on his own wall?
 My phone vibrated beside me and I groaned even more when I saw the text.

 I sighed as I glanced back towards the screen.
 Why did I put up with such an irritating human being?
-Oh yeah, it was because for some reason, we were best friends.
+Oh yeah because for some reason we were best friends.
 Colton and I had been best friends ever since we were born.
-Ironically, our dads been best friends throughout high school and college, forcing us into a preplanned friendship.
+Ironically, our dads had been best friends throughout high school and college, forcing us into a preplanned friendship.
 Not that we cared.
 Colton and I were closer than our parents had probably expected.
-I could not tell you how many times I've had people ask me if he was my boyfriend; we were literally that inseparable.
-We grew up with each other.
-We learned from each other.
-He was like a brother to me, my other half.
+I could not tell you how many times people had asked if he was my boyfriend; we were literally that inseparable.
+We grew up with each other, we learned from each other, and we experienced with each other.
+He was like a brother to me; my other half.
 We shared the same interests.
-We both enjoyed rock music, our favorite band was Skillet.
-We enjoyed all sports, mainly basketball.
-We even enjoyed watching action movies, preferably ones with Liam Neeson in them.
+Our favorite genre of music was rock and our favorite band was Skillet.
+We lived and breathed sports, mainly basketball.
+We even shared a love for action movies, preferably ones with Liam Neeson in them.

-I hauled my ass out of bed, blowing loose strands of my hair out of my face as I trailed down the stairs in my black shorts and blue tanktop, not bothering to change.
+I hauled my ass out of bed, blowing loose strands of hair out of my face as I trailed down the stairs in my black shorts and blue tanktop.
 I had barely made it down the stairs completely before I heard the front door open.
-I jumped the last few steps to see that it was in fact my quick best friend, I slapped my forehead.
+I jumped the last few steps to see that it was in fact my speedy best friend, I slapped my forehead.

 "I always say five.
-Besides, it's not gonna take me long to get to your house, considering I live right across the street."
-He stated, pointing his finger across the street like I had forgotten.
-I rolled my eyes as he dropped onto our couch and started flipping through channels.
-He patted the spot beside him.
-"Lets watch Red, I hear the movie is kick ass."
+Besides, it's not gonna take me long to get to your house, considering I live right across the street," Colton said, pointing his finger across the street like I had forgotten.
+I rolled my eyes at him as he dropped onto our couch and started flipping through channels.
+He patted the spot beside him, "Lets watch Red, I hear the movie is bad ass."
 I opened my mouth to reply, but my mother walked into the living room.

-"Hello Mrs. Hayes."
 I left after that and went back up to my room.
 I turned my shower on and made sure the water was warm to relax my sore muscles.
-We had a basketball tournament coming up and my coach had my team running ten times more than usual and practicing longer and harder than usual.
-I never complained though, mostly because I wanted to make it to the championships just as much as her.
+Since our basketball tournament was coming, like I had mentioned many times before, coach had my team running ten times more than usual and practicing longer and harder than usual.
+I always complained about it, but I couldn't deny that I was still excited.
+I wanted to get to the championships just as much as anybody on my team.

-When I was done, I wrapped a towel around me and walked back into my bedroom to pick out clothes.
-I decided on my dark skinny jeans and baby blue volleyball sweatshirt.
-I blow dried and straightened my long, dark brown hair and made sure my bangs perfectly slashed across my forehead.
-I added a small amount of mascara and eyeliner to my brown eyes to complete my usual look.
+When I was done with my shower, I wrapped a towel around my body and walked back into my bedroom to pick out clothes.
+I decided to wear something casual which consisted of my dark skinny jeans and light blue volleyball sweatshirt.
+I blow dried and straightened my long, dark brown hair and pinned my longer than usual bangs to the side.
+I added a small amount of mascara and eyeliner to my hazel eyes to complete my typical look.
 After brushing my teeth, I walked back down the stairs and caught Colton in the kitchen.
 Apparently he had been given the task to peel potatoes by my mother who obviously did not know just how terrible Colton was at anything food related.
 Cooking wise that is, that boy could scarf down 10 McDouble's from McDonalds in ten minutes.
 I leaned against the entry way, laughing as he cursed when a piece flew and hit him in the face.
 He jumped, whirling around to glare at me.

 "What?"
 He asked, furrowing his eyebrows together as he focused on the task at hand.
 I laughed hysterically, taking satisfaction in watching him struggle.

-"Show off."
-He muttered under his breath, I smirked, "I'm glad I'll have you to cook me food when we're older."
+"Show off," he mumbled under his breath, "At least I can rely on you to cook me food when we're living on our own."

-"Yeah, that's not happening, I mentioned, smirking slightly, "I'm just gonna let you fend for yourself."
+"Yeah, that's not happening," I mentioned, smirking slightly, "You're just gonna have to fend for yourself buddy boy."